Kowal1996/Digit_Dash/README.md

 ## Screenshots

 ## Features
-*
+:sparkles:
-*
+:sparkles:
 ### To Do:

-* create an app which allows drawing numbers and typing them
+:sparkles: create an app which allows drawing numbers and typing them

-* create blog where users can add posts about their achievements
+:sparkles: create blog where users can add posts about their achievements

-* create a user level system f.ex (gold user, silver user etc)
+:sparkles: create a user level system f.ex (gold user, silver user etc)

-* create the ability to play with other users
+:sparkles:create the ability to play with other users
 ## About
 This project was created by four-person team.
 Feel free to contact us:
 * Anhelina Smuhliy